 We provide experienced and dedicated legal service to clients throughout Columbus, OH.
 Our lawyers work hard to not only provide you with the best possible outcome, but to keep you informed throughout the legal process.
 If you have been arrested and charged with a drug crime, contact our offices as soon as possible so that we can begin investigating your case and defending your rights.

-Contact a Columbus criminal lawyer if you have been arrested for a prescription drug offense and require legal representation in a court of law.
+Contact a drug crime lawyer if you have been arrested for a prescription drug offense and require legal representation in a court of law.